 Why You Need a Lawyer

 Proving fault can be more complicated in a single-vehicle collision with a fixed object.
 If you have been injured in such an accident, you may not be aware of all contributing factors or potentially liable parties.
 Our Boulder personal injury attorneys at the Tenge Law Firm, LLC, have a history of success recovering compensation for our clients.
 Call us at (303) 665-2929 to schedule a free consultation.
+We have offices in Denver, Boulder, and Fort Collins.
 We can tell you if you have a case and determine all potentially liable parties.